Today’s Wordle answer: getting 272 right isn’t exactly rocket science

-One of the charms of Wordle is that it will occasionally pick a word like Rupee or caulk that is going to wind up the kind of people who think there is a ‘correct’ word choice for the game.
-Today’s is arguably saucier than either of those words, but we aced it like a boss so whatevs really, knaamean?
+One of the charms of Wordle is that it will occasionally pick a word like Rupee or caulk that is going to wind up the kind of people who think there is a ‘correct’ type of word choice for the game.
+Today’s Wordle solution is arguably saucier than either of those words – ooh la la!
+But we aced it like a chef, so whatevs really, knaamean?

 Hints for Wordle 272

-The trick to aceing this Wordle – like we did – is to remember that although it’s an English language quiz, the winning word is sometimes a foreign-language word that’s commonly used in English.
-So while haters may pan this Wordle solution, we don’t give a toss.
+The trick to aceing this Wordle – like we just did – is to remember that although Wordle is an English-language quiz, the winning word is sometimes a foreign-language word that’s commonly used in English.
+So while haters may ‘pan’ this Wordle solution, we don’t give a ‘toss’.
+It’s got a certain je ne sais quoi.

 Wordle #272 answer